sumanyu/stock-trading/README.md

 * Load max-heap bids with history
 * Output `top n k`
 * Respond to input

-## In progress
+* End on `end`
 * Start bid streams on separate threads

-## To do
 * Synchronize bid stream bids to main thread bids object

+## In progress
 * Test suite

+## To do
+* Optimization and refactor

 ## Resources used
 * http://stackoverflow.com/